Skip to main content

 info

-The decision to leverage YAML files instead of HCL files for defining the configurations for AWS accounts was an intentional decision to increase the portability of these configurations for usage outside of Pipelines.
-Tools like Terragrunt and yq can be used to leverage these files, as they are more portable than HCL files.
+Using YAML files instead of HCL files for defining AWS account configurations was a deliberate decision to enhance the portability of these configurations for use beyond Pipelines.
+Tools such as Terragrunt and yq can leverage these files effectively due to their portability compared to HCL files.

 Repository Blocks